 The conference organizers invite authors to submit original theoretical and empirical papers covering issues related to mergers and acquisitions (M&A), including deal structure from financing to integration, corporate governance in M&A, regulatory changes, domestic and cross border transactions, among others.

 PAPER SUBMISSION: The submission deadline is 31 March 2016 at 10pm GMT (United Kingdom time).
 There is no submission fee.
 To be eligible for submission, the paper must still be at a revisable stage (i.e. neither forthcoming nor close to being accepted at a journal) by the date of the conference.
 Please email a pdf version of your paper to CassMARC@city.ac.uk.
 The file name must be: [presenting author’s last name]_[shortened paper title] (for example, Smith_Deal integration.pdf).
 Please include “MARC2016” in the subject of your email.
 We expect to notify authors about acceptances by 1 June 2016.

-STRUCTURE: Session will take place between 8:30am and 5:30pm on Monday 22 August 2016.
+STRUCTURE: Sessions will take place between 8:30am and 5:30pm on Monday 22 August 2016.
 A keynote speech will be delivered during lunch by a senior board member of the UK Competition and Markets Authority who is also the board member of a FTSE 100 company.
-The conference is preceded by an optional dinner on Sunday 21 August 2016.
+The conference is followed by an optional dinner on Monday 22 August 2016.

 TRAVEL AND ACCOMMODATION: The conference organizers offer complimentary hotel accommodation near the conference venue for two nights 21-22 August 2016 for presenters, discussants, and program committee members.